spacetelescope/pandokia/doc/source/adding_runners.rst

     a list of disabled tests to include in the pandokia log file.

-    If your test runner is not capable of listing the tests in a file, return None.
-In that case, disabled tests will not be reported.
+    It is not always convenient to implement this feature.
+If it is not, return None.

 The parameter *env* is a dictionary of environment variables that would be used to execute the test.
 Everything you need to know is stored in this environment.

 The specific variables of interest are: